Battle of Megara: 'Battle' in practice

 Spartan commander, Brasidas, appeared with an army larger than the Athenians.
 The two cavalries fought under the walls of Megara.

-Resolution

-The Oligarchs opened the gate to Brasidas and their allies.
+The oligarchs opened the gate to Brasidas and their allies.
 The Athenians declined to battle with the Peloponnesians.
 Over time, Brasidas and Athens both left the city.
 The Peloponnesian armies stayed.
+Rhetorically, Brasidas was able to employ the memory of Athenian hesitance in Megara to great effect during his remaining campaigns.